Bad credit can affect your mental and physical health

 Consider a balance transfer credit card

 You might try applying for a balance transfer credit card as part of your effort to bounce back from bad credit.
-A balance transfer card lets you move debt from a higher-interest card to a lower-interest or 0% APR card.
+A balance transfer card lets you move debt from a higher-interest card to a lower-interest or 0 percent APR card.
 This can lead to big savings on interest.

-Keep in mind, though, that it might be hard to qualify for a balance transfer card if you’ve got bad credit.
+Keep in mind, though, that it might be hard to qualify for a balance transfer card if you have bad credit.
 Also, don’t forget that your credit score will temporarily decrease when you apply for new credit.